 This site is my home for sharing thoughts on a range of issues related to crafting a just, sustainable human society.
 (We’ve got quite a lot to work on there.)
 The main areas I dip into are bettering business (sutainability, csr, csv, esg, and whatnot), economics, environment / climate change, & politics, but I’ll occasionally venture beyond those topics to explore some of the other various wicked problems which our current systems create and reinforce.
 I work to help nudge things in a better direction through my work and related writing, and I enjoy learning from those who help me see things from different perspectives.
 I can’t promise to always agree, but I will work to understand your position.
 Doing so trends to give me a more nuanced perspective and I’m ever grateful to those who take the time to help me get there!

-I currently driving Zero Waste solutions in the retail grocery industry, and have assisted with the Sustainability and Environmental Management Program at the Harvard Extension School.
+I currently implement Zero Waste solutions in the retail grocery industry, and have previously assisted with the Sustainability and Environmental Management Program at the Harvard Extension School.
 Aside from maintaining this site, I also write about csr/sustainable business for Global CEO, and have had posts featured by the Harvard Business Review, Sustainable Brands, 2Degrees, and the Toronto Sustainability Speaker Series.

 If you have any questions, or are looking for a bit of help with making your business more sustainable, while keeping it in the black, please don’t hesitate to reach out.